drduh/PC-Engines-APU-Router-Guide/README.md

 *(Optional)* Change the default login shell to `zsh`:

     # chsh -s /usr/bin/zsh sysadm

-Press `Control-D` to exit `su` when finished.
+## OpenBSD

+Login as `root`, install any pending updates with [`syspatch`](https://man.openbsd.org/syspatch).
+Install any needed software:

+    # pkg_add -Vv vim zsh nmap curl

 # Configure network interfaces

 At this point, either an Ethernet or wireless network interface (or both) can be set up to continue the rest of the guide over SSH instead of the serial terminal.

-Connect an Ethernet cable between the middle port of the PC Engines board and another computer running Linux.
+Connect an Ethernet cable between the middle port of the APU board and another computer running Linux.

 On both computers, determine the interface names available: